elygeo/coseis/doc/index.rst

 *   Python_, and NumPy_ (Numerical Python).

 *   (+) Fortran 95 compiler.
-Required only for SORD and CVM4 modules.
+Required only for SORD and CVM modules.

 *   (+) Message Passing Interface (MPI) library.
-Required only for multiprocessing with SORD and CVM4.
+Required only for multiprocessing with SORD and CVM.

 *   (+) Matplotlib_, SciPy_, and Pyproj Python packages.
 Required only for
     supplemental plotting, signal processing, and mesh generation utilities.